Aphasia: Neuroimaging methods

 MRI is often used to predict or confirm the subtype of aphasia present.
-Researchers compared three subtypes of aphasia — nonfluent-variant primary progressive aphasia (nfPPA), logopenic-variant primary progressive aphasia (lvPPA), and semantic-variant primary progressive aphasia (svPPA), with primary progressive aphasia (PPA) and Alzheimer's disease.
+Researchers compared three subtypes of aphasia—nonfluent-variant primary progressive aphasia (nfPPA), logopenic-variant primary progressive aphasia (lvPPA), and semantic-variant primary progressive aphasia (svPPA), with primary progressive aphasia (PPA) and Alzheimer's disease.
 This was done by analyzing the MRIs of patients with each of the subsets of PPA.
-Images which compare subtypes of aphasia as well as for finding the extent of lesions are generated by overlapping images of different participant's brains (if applicable) and isolating areas of lesions or damage using third-party software such as MRIcron.
+Images which compare subtypes of aphasia as well as for finding the extent of lesions are generated by overlapping images of different participants' brains (if applicable) and isolating areas of lesions or damage using third-party software such as MRIcron.
 MRI has also been used to study the relationship between the type of aphasia developed and the age of the person with aphasia.
 It was found that patients with fluent aphasia are on average older than people with non-fluent aphasia.
-It was also found that among patients with lesions confined to the anterior portion of the brain an unexpected portion of them presented with fluent aphasia and were remarkably older than those with non-fluent aphasia.
+It was also found that among patients with lesions confined to the anterior portion of the brain, an unexpected portion of them presented with fluent aphasia and were remarkably older than those with non-fluent aphasia.
 This effect was not found when the posterior portion of the brain was studied.